-- If you have torn pieces of nail or broken nail pieces from injury, trim around it to avoid further damage until the nail around the area grows back properly.
+- If you have broken nail pieces from injury, trim around it to avoid further damage until the nail around the area grows back properly.

 - Sometimes, ingrown toenails are unavoidable.
 Some people have toenails that grow in a curve and cause ingrown toenails more often.
 Other times, blunt trauma can cause ingrown toenails to develop, which are difficult to avoid.

 Use #AskDermLetter to ask us skincare questions on Twitter.
 Follow us @SkinExpertsTalks for daily tips and articles on skincare.